Graduate Certificate in Gestalt Therapy

 Each year of study includes six days of residential program within semester two.
 The residential program is designed to provide a learning environment that is framed by contemporary Gestalt therapy and adult learning principles and underpinned by the values of responsibility and community.

 Learning occurs within year cohorts, mixed year groupings, and through activities involving the whole community.
 Open explorative processes complement a schedule of planned experiential activities, seminars and discussions.
-Student experience is shared and explored with faculty support and supervision.
+Student experience is shared and explored with academic staff support and supervision.
 Students have the opportunity to build awareness of their strengths and limitations as these may relate to their life and work with clients.
 Students also have opportunity to work through relational issues, including issues of conflict between one another.

 Students are required to engage in a minimum of 10 one-to-one therapy sessions.
 Therapy assists students to actively reflect on their learning experience and to address personal issues that impact their lives and have the potential to impact on their work with clients.
 Therapy is undertaken with an external Gestalt therapist listed on the Gestalt Therapy Brisbane’s Therapist List.